jhaco/SMDataTools/README.md

 #### Notes:

-- Input and output directories must be specified in config.ini file.
+- Input and output directories must be specified in config.ini file for each script.

-- SMParser is redefined as "collect" in Stepmania Data Tools.
+###### SMParser is redefined as "collect" in Stepmania Data Tools.

 ---